aprildagonese/aws-script/README.md

 ## Project Approach & Assumptions

 When deciding my general approach to the project, I tried to be very conscious of the 3-hour time limit given in the instructions.
 While I've used templating tools with AWS in the past, I've never had to start them from scratch, and I was nervous about losing too much time just on setup.
 I knew I could spin up resources quickly using either the console or the CLI, so I created my network environment by hand in the console and decided to write the script itself using bash and the AWS CLI.
 Even though it's still technically in beta, I went with version 2 of the CLI because it's so much faster and easier to install than version 1, and it had worked well for me in the past.
-In terms of frameworks, I have the most experience setting up Rails, so that seemed like an easy choice.
+In terms of frameworks, I have the most experience setting up Rails, so that seemed like an easy choice at the time.

 Early on, my plan looked like this: